-- The document provides a context to the FPI model by sharing a summary information section on the Indian securities market and the various prevalent investment routes into India, in Chapters 2 and 3.
-This includes comparative tables on key aspects, such as investment permissions across the three foreign investment routes - Against the background of steady growth in FDI (Foreign Direct Investments) into India, a separate section has been devoted to detailed coverage of FDI and FVCI routes in chapters 4 and 5 - Comprehensive information on the process of FPI market entry is available in Chapter 6 - A comparative table on Categorisation of FPIs, consequent investment restrictions and operating model is included in Chapter 7 - A detailed note on the risk-based KYC framework, applicable to FPIs as well as the KYC framework applicable to other foreign investment routes is included in Chapter 8 - Investment guidelines applicable to the FPI route are described in detail in Chapter 9.
-This section includes information on debt, equity and other permitted instruments, investment platforms, ownership limits etc. Detailed notes on the Securities Lending and Borrowing segment (SLB) as well as the new voluntary retention route (VRR) have been included in this section.
-Comprehensive information regarding the regulations governing derivatives and other hybrid instruments such as REITs, InvITs etc. can also be found in this chapter

-- FPIs experience the same highly developed and stable clearing and settlement structure, as domestic participants in the market.
-Overview of the clearing and settlement environment in the Indian securities market is available in Chapter 10.
-This section provides summary information, designed to convey key aspects - A detailed note on Asset Servicing environment is included in Chapter 11 - Guidelines related to Banking, remittance rules and currency hedging are covered in Chapter 12 - An overview on the applicable tax structure is provided in Chapter 13.
+- The document provides a context to the FPI model by sharing a summary information section on the Indian securities market and the various prevalent investment routes into India, as Chapters 2 and 3.
+This includes comparative tables on key aspects, such as investment permissions across the three foreign investment routes. - Against a background of steady growth in FDI (Foreign Direct Investments) into India, a separate section has been devoted to detailed coverage of FDI & FVCI routes as Chapter 4 and 5. - Comprehensive information on the process of FPI market entry is available in Chapter 6. - A comparative table on Categorization of FPIs, consequent investment restrictions and operating model is included in Chapter 7. - A detailed note on the risk-based KYC framework, applicable to FPIs as well as the KYC framework applicable to other foreign investment routes is included in Chapter 8. - Investment guidelines applicable to the FPI route are described in detail in Chapter 9.
+This section includes information on debt, equity and other permitted instruments, investment platforms, ownership limits etc. Detailed notes on the various routes for investments in Debt and comparative table for such investments have been included in this section.
+Comprehensive information regarding Securities Lending and Borrowing, the regulations governing derivatives and other hybrid instruments such as REITs, InvITs etc can also be found in this chapter. - FPIs experience the same highly developed and stable clearing & settlement structure, as domestic participants in the market.
+Overview of the clearing & settlement environment in the Indian securities market is available as Chapter 10.
+This section provides summary information, designed to convey key aspects. - A detailed note on Asset Servicing environment is included as Chapter 11. - Guidelines related to Banking, remittance rules and currency hedging are covered in Chapter 12. - An overview on the applicable tax structure is provided in Chapter 13.
 The information included is of indicative nature only, as actual tax applicability will differ on case to case basis depending on various factors.
-This chapter also includes the latest updates on the significant changes to tax environment, covering cross-border treaty changes, international tax administration etc. - Chapter 14 describes the International Financial Services Centre (IFSC) at GIFT City, Ahmedabad - Chapter 15, titled Industry Perspectives, includes articles contributed by market experts on important aspects of Indian financial markets. (views expressed in these articles are of the authors and do not represent the views of Deutsche Bank) - Transformational change in the FPI model is being implemented based on recommendations of the Working Group on FPI Regulations, chaired by Shri H.R.
-Khan, former Dy.
-Governor, RBI.
-While the required amendments to the Regulations are still in progress as we publish this Edition, a write-up on the key recommendations have been included in Chapter 15 - Annexures include useful reference links, key contacts list, besides Forms/ Templates relevant to FPI market entry
+This chapter also includes the latest updates on the significant changes to tax environment, covering cross-border treaty changes, international tax administration etc. - Chapter 14 describes the International Financial Services Centre (IFSC) at GIFT City Ahmedabad. - Chapter 15, titled Industry Perspectives, includes articles contributed by market experts on important aspects of Indian financial markets.
+(Views expressed in these articles are of the authors and do not represent views of Deutsche Bank). - Annexures include useful reference links, key contacts list, besides Forms/Templates relevant to FPI market entry.